datagovuk/guidance/harvesting.md

 CSW, or [Catalog Service for the Web](https://en.wikipedia.org/wiki/Catalog_Service_for_the_Web), is an open standard by the OGC, for exposing geo-spatial metadata on the web.
 It is full of features and complexity, so is most suitable for GIS systems like [GeoNetwork](http://geonetwork-opensource.org/) or ArcGIS.

-Note: whilst in you can publish non-spatial data with CSW, data.gov.uk currently only accepts GEMINI2 metadata which does not support non-spatial data.
+Note: whilst in you can publish non-spatial data with CSW, data.gov.uk currently only accepts GEMINI metadata which does not support non-spatial data.

-ISO19139/ISO19119 metadata and GEMINI2 are similar, but it is suggested you validate using the GEMINI2 schematron in your GIS before publishing to data.gov.uk, to spot any issues earlier in the chain.
+CSW allows documents in several XML-based formats, but data.gov.uk requires it is in GEMINI/ISO19139 format.
+For more information, see [GEMINI and ISO 19139 metadata](gemini_iso.html).

 CSW version 2.0.2 is the version required for INSPIRE & data.gov.uk.